Millions across the nation have already voted, and many millions more will cast their vote tomorrow. Dozens of close, exciting elections

 the political waters remain relatively calm.
 Democrats still hold a slight advantage in

-generic Congressional polling
+generic Congressional polling, making a

 wave election in the House of Representatives highly unlikely at this point.
 Even in the Senate,